nicocook/nicocook.github.io/README.md

-# Welcome to my website!
+# Welcome to my Fitness Program Generator!

-Stay tuned.
+NOTE: This project is in very early development.

+This program will generate a fitness program tailored to your personal goals.